-Three years after the first steam train in Australia ran from Melbourne to Sandridge (Port Melbourne) in 1854, a railway, the first Victorian country line was built between Geelong and Greenwich (now Newport) by the Geelong and Melbourne Railway Co.
-It is stated that the line was completed on August 8 1857, the last rail being fastened near the present Laverton station.
-As the line lost money the Victorian Railways took the railway over in 1860.
+Three years after the first steam train in Australia ran from Melbourne to Sandridge (Port Melbourne) in 1854, a railway, the first Victorian country line was built between Geelong and Greenwich (This was in Newport but further south-east of the current Newport station) by the Geelong and Melbourne Railway Co.
+It is stated that the line was completed on 8 August 1857, the last rail being fastened near the present Laverton station.
+As the line lost money the Victorian Railways took the rail line in 1860.

 The next railway in our area – “the shortest railway line in the Colony, it may be in the world” – served the Williamstown Racecourse.
-It branched off the Geelong line and ran to near Kororoit Creek Road.
-It was opened on April 6 1885.
-This Government-owned line was later extended across the road to the creek and opened November 9 1887.
+It branched off the Geelong line and ran to near Kororoit Creek just south of Kororoit Creek Road.
+It was opened on 6 April 1885.

 Initially there was one station only, “Altona” at Pier Street.
 Then in November 1888 the line was extended about a mile west to a station “Altona Beach” just east of Grieve Parade.
 The line possibly continued to rejoin the Geelong railway between present Galvin and Laverton stations where a station “Edinborough” was to be constructed.
 Certainly the formation and bridgework were prepared.

 When Hosie opened his mine just past the “Altona Beach” platform in 1895 the Company hired a hired a steam engine from the Railways to work their railway between July 1895 and March 1896, possibly to haul coal.
 When this venture failed the railway fell into disuse until about 1908 when the Melbourne & Altona Colliery commenced operations.
 A spur was built from the old line beyond Altona station to the mine in 1909 and trains ran as required from Newport to bring in supplies and take out coal.
 In 1916 trains were used to bring in Army personnel to the camp at Altona.